Childhood Roots of Narcissistic Personality Disorder

-It’s estimated that up to 6% of the US population has narcissistic personality disorder (narcissism for short), which is more common in men and has its roots in childhood.
-Extremely resistant to treatment, this severe mental illness leads affected individuals to create chaos as they harm other people.
+It’s estimated that up to 6 percent of the U.S. population has narcissistic personality disorder (narcissism for short), which is more common in men and has its roots in childhood.
+Extremely resistant to treatment, this severe mental condition leads affected individuals to create chaos as they harm other people.
 Before discussing how demands for support of ego and desires can go off the rails, let’s start with an overview of pertinent normal child development.

 Small children are naturally selfish as a normal part of development in which they work to get their needs met and can’t understand other people’s needs and desires.
 Then as teenagers, kids are still typically self-centered as they struggle for independence.

 As opposed to self-centeredness that should gradually decline, children need to develop healthy, lasting levels of self-esteem to be able to protect and care for themselves while caring about others, to resist dangerous influences, and to stay connected to family and society.
 Healthy levels of self-esteem indicate a child’s belief that he or she is loved and worthy as a person in the family and in society, and thus doesn’t deserve and is more resilient to mistreatment.
 In a nutshell, self-esteem isn’t self-centeredness because it doesn’t lead to putting oneself first to the detriment of other people’s needs and rights.

 Typical childhood self-centeredness must change to pave the way to mental health in adulthood.
 To grow up able to function well in families and society, kids must gradually gain both the ability to see other people’s viewpoints and empathy for other people’s suffering.
 So, healthy kids should gradually show sincere signs of caring about the well-being of others.
 Not developing empathy while growing up is a warning sign of developing a serious personality disorder as an adult, including the narcissistic type.